 Not be discriminated against for exercising the foregoing rights.

 To exercise any of these rights, please complete the relevant portion of the form below, including any applicable supplemental forms.
 Note that these rights do not apply to Business Consumers, current or former employees, and job applicants.
 In addition, the right to be free from discrimination for exercising your other rights is applied automatically and does not need to be specifically requested.
-For more information about our privacy practices please review Gravity Payments privacy policy here: {magical link to the privacy policy}https://gravitypayments.com/privacy-policy/
+For more information about our privacy practices please review Gravity Payments privacy policy here: https://gravitypayments.com/privacy-policy/

 Certain provisions of the CCPA do not apply to personal information we receive from you reflecting a communication or transaction between us and another business when you are acting as an employee, owner, director, officer, or contractor of such company, partnership, sole proprietorship, nonprofit, or government agency and you are seeking a product or service from us for the company, partnership, sole proprietorship, nonprofit, or government agency (a “Business Consumer”).